Advanced Fetal MRI for Pregnancy Imaging

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is MRI safe for pregnant women?
+What prior data suggests that this investigational MRI coil is safe for pregnant women?

 Who Is on the Research Team?